jamescherti/minimal-emacs.d/README.md

 ### Code folding

+NOTE: The following article provides a comprehensive guide on installing and enabling the supported folding modes: **[The Definitive Guide to Code Folding in Emacs](https://www.jamescherti.com/emacs-the-definitive-guide-to-code-folding/)**.

 #### Kirigami: A unified interface for opening and closing folds

 The [kirigami](https://github.com/jamescherti/kirigami.el) package provides a unified method to fold and unfold text in Emacs across a diverse set of Emacs modes.